Terms and Conditions of Sale

 17. In the event that a prize, or part of a prize, is unavailable, the Promoter reserves the right to substitute the prize or part of the prize in its discretion with an alternative prize or part of the prize to the same and equal recommended retail value and/or specification subject to any written directions from the various Lottery Departments.

-18. The promoter is neither responsible nor liable for any late lost or misdirected mail (including but not limited to prizes).
+18. The promoter is neither responsible nor liable for any late, lost or misdirected mail or emails (including but not limited to prizes).

 19. The Promoter is not responsible nor liable for any prize damaged in transit in the delivery of their prize.